Saran416/image_stitcher/README.md

 - `-o, --output`: Provide the output file path where the stitched image will be saved.
 - `-m, --min_matches`: Minimum number of matches required to stitch images.
 Default is 100.

+## Approach:

+1. **Feature Detection**: Used SIFT to detect keypoints and compute descriptors for each image.

+2. **Feature Matching**: Matched features by taking the closest two matches based on L2 distance.
+Used Lowe's ratio test to filter out false matches.

+3. **Homography Estimation**: Used RANSAC to estimate the homography matrix between the images based on the matched keypoints.

+4. **Constructing Canvas**: Calculated the size of the canvas by getting the extreme heights and widths based on the homography matrix by transforming the corners of the image.

+5. **Image Stitching**: Used the homography matrix to warp and stitch the images together.

 **Note:** This is a basic tool it does not support any additional features.